 The Toll Charge and Road Opening Hours

-The Iwakiyama Skyline is open from 8 am to 5 pm (the entry at 4 pm) between late April and late October.
+The Iwakiyama Skyline is open from 8 am to 5 pm (the last entry at 4 pm) between late April/May and late October/beginning of November.

-Compared to other volcanos in Japan, Mt.
+Compared to other volcanoes in Japan, Mt.
 Iwaki is a newbie.
-With the last eruptions in the late 1800s, no coniferous forest can be seen between the alpine and broad-leaved forest zones.
+Following the late-1800s eruptions, no coniferous forest is visible between the alpine and broad-leaved forest zones.
 Instead, a peculiar sight occurs at Mt.
 Iwaki.
 The birch forest is dwarfing gradually.

-Apart from the stunning view that continues throughout the hiking trail, one of the other benefits of climbing Mt.
-Iwaki is meeting a variety of alpine plants.
+Apart from the stunning views that continue throughout the hiking trail, another benefit of climbing Mt.
+Iwaki is encountering a variety of alpine plants.
 A few species, such as the primroses around the 9th station, can only be found at Mt.
 Iwaki!

-There are a total of 5 mountain climbing courses at Mt.
-Iwaki, each with different difficulties.
-The starting point for the two below can be accessed by the same bus that goes all the way to the 8th station.
+There are 5 mountain-climbing courses at Mt.
+Iwaki, each with varying difficulty.
+The starting points for the two below are accessible by the same bus that goes all the way to the 8th station.

-- Dake Mountain Track (嶽登山道): 4 hours course suitable for anyone
+- Dake Mountain Track (嶽登山道): A 4-hour course suitable for anyone

-- Hyakuzawa Mountain Track (百沢登山道): 5 hours course suitable for the experienced climber
+- Hyakuzawa Mountain Track (百沢登山道): A 5-hour course suitable for the experienced climber

 Dake Mountain Track